whosonfirst/whosonfirst-properties/properties/wof.md

 ## lang

-One or more [ISO-639-3](http://www.i18nguy.com/unicode/language-identifiers.html) language identifiers.
+An [ISO-639-3](http://www.i18nguy.com/unicode/language-identifiers.html) language identifiers.
 These represent the common, or preferred, languages spoken in the location of the corresponding WOF record.

+**IMPORTANT: THIS PROPERTY HAS BEEN DEPRECATED.** It will not be removed in the short-term but nor will it be updated to added to any new or existing records.

 ## lang_x_official